 Input will be terminated by a line containing four zeros, this line should not be processed.

 For each query, output a single line containing the minimum distance from node $s$ to the node specified in the query, or the word “Impossible” if there is no path from $s$ to that node.
-Print a blank line after each test case.
+For clarity, the sample output has a blank line between the output for different cases.

 |Sample Input 1||Sample Output 1|